SeatBoost-Inc/seatboost-sdk-docs/docs/rest-api/remove-payment-method.md

 # removePaymentMethod

-> Method used to remove the payment method previously associated with a particular customer.
+The provided method serves as a functionality designed to facilitate the removal of a payment method that has been previously linked to a specific customer.

 #### Parameters: